-Advertising is permitted in accordance with ISAF Regulation 20, but in accord with ISAF Regulation 20.3.2 is restricted to: (See Appendix A)
+Advertising is permitted in accordance with World Sailing Regulation 20, but in accord with World Sailing Regulation 20.3.2 is restricted to: (See Appendix A)

-Hull One advert on both sides of Maximum length 2250 mm, only

-1513 mm aft of the stem point.

-Mast One advert on both sides of Maximum length 950 mm Boom One advert on both sides of Maximum length 470 mm numbers, of Maximum length 1900 mm and maximum width of 620 mm.

-Mainsail OR Genoa One advert on both sides, below the sail letters and numbers.

-Spinnaker Unrestricted, but clearly separated from the sail letters and
+Hull One advert on both sides of Maximum length 2250 mm, only 1513 mm aft of the stem point.
+Mast One advert on both sides of Maximum length 950 mm Boom One advert on both sides of Maximum length 470 mm Mainsail OR Genoa One advert on both sides, below the sail letters and numbers, of Mainsail Maximum length 1900 mm, Maximum width of 620 mm Genoa Maximum length 2300 mm, Maximum width of 620 mm.
+Spinnaker Unrestricted, but clearly separated from the sail letters and numbers.